Joash09/SICP_Notes/README.md

     * performance benefits when choosing structure to represent data:
       - unordered lists vs ordered lists vs trees

-    * Goals for programs is to have "abstraction barriers"
+    * Goals for program design is to have "abstraction barriers"
       - Abstraction barrier: Isolate the underlying representation of the data objects
       - But consider having different representations of the same data; how will the program know which corresponding procedure to call
     * Dispatching: